VC-1/hello-world/README.md

 # hello-world
 Starter
-This noob has a research background that needs more code.
+Noob with a research background that needs more code.
 Much more code!
 And pierogi.
 Many more pierogi!